Old French: Verbs

-The simple past also shows extensive analogical reformation and simplification in Modern French, as compared with Old French.
+The past simple also shows extensive analogical reformation and simplification in Modern French, as compared with Old French.

 The Latin pluperfect was preserved in very early Old French as a past tense with a value similar to a preterite or imperfect.
-For example, the Sequence of Saint Eulalia (878 AD) has past-tense forms such as avret (< Lat habuerat), voldret (< Lat voluerat), alternating with past-tense forms from the Latin perfect (continued as the modern "simple past").
+For example, the Sequence of Saint Eulalia (878 AD) has past-tense forms such as avret (< Lat habuerat), voldret (< Lat voluerat), alternating with past-tense forms from the Latin perfect (continued as the modern "past simple").
 Old Occitan also preserved this tense, with a conditional value; Spanish still preserves this tense (the -ra imperfect subjunctive), as does Portuguese (in its original value as a pluperfect indicative).